FACULTY OF HEALTH SCIENCES

 Surgical Simulation Center

-Our SURGICAL SIMULATION CENTER has synthetic, organic, experimental animal (wistar rat) or donor (body donation program for undergraduate and graduate teaching at the UFV Faculty of Medicine) simulators.
+Our SURGICAL SIMULATION CENTER features synthetic, organic, experimental animal (wistar rat) or donor (body donation program for undergraduate and graduate teaching at the UFV Faculty of Medicine) simulators.

 Facilities